-Prerequisite: Placement at ENG 101 or completion of required developmental English courses
+Prerequisite: Placement at ENG\ 101 or completion of required developmental English courses

-HSE 141 Addiction and Mental Illness in Behavioral Health Care
+Addiction and Mental Illness in Behavioral Health Care

 An overview of the policy and treatment issues in behavioral health care.
 Particular areas of concern include assessments, treatment concepts, national and state policies, dual diagnosis issues, managed care, and client motivation.
 The course examines current research and demographics which underpin the behavioral healthcare movement.
+TAP Competency: Critical Analysis & Logical Thinking

-HSE 147 Change Theory and Strategies in Behavioral Health Care
+Change Theory and Strategies in Behavioral Health Care

 An overview of the theories of human behavior, addiction, mental health and change in all these areas of practice.
 Emphasis on the cycle of change and Motivational Enhancement Theory (MET) as used in the Behavioral Healthcare Model.
 The course will also examine the application of these concepts, theories, and skills to individuals with multiple behavioral difficulties.
+TAP Competency: Critical Analysis & Logical Thinking

-HSE 204 Introduction to Cross-Cultural Counseling
+Cross-Cultural Counseling

-This is an introductory course in cross-cultural counseling.
+This is an introductory course in crosscultural counseling.
 Students will be presented with theoretical ideas and concepts which are critically important in cross-cultural counseling.
 The course will focus on the need for practical intervention strategies and skills development for multicultural counseling and is primarily geared for entry level providers.
-The course is open to any student interested in cross-cultural counseling in the helping professions.
-Prerequisite: Placement at ENG 101 or completion of required developmental English courses
+The course is open to any student interested in crosscultural counseling in the helping professions.

+Prerequisite: Placement at ENG\ 101 or completion of required developmental English courses

-HSE 213 Conflict Resolution
+Conflict Resolution

 An exploration of the sources of conflict and creative alternatives for resolving it.
-The perspectives of psychology, sociology, anthropology and political science will be used to explore how to improve social relations at all levels of interaction-intrapersonal, interpersonal, inter-group, and international.
+The perspectives of psychology, sociology, anthropology and political science will be used to explore how to improve social relations at all levels of interaction intrapersonal, interpersonal, inter-group, and international.
 The course will involve both theoretical understanding and practical applications.

-HSE 243 Human Services Skills and Methods
+Human Services Skills and Methods 3